plando2act/blackbox/README.md

 set `GPU ram` to 0, `enable SPI & I2C bus`, `set timezones`, `expanded the filesystem` and `changed the pi password`.
 (yes, you should do this also..)

-Then
+Then on your bright new booted image you would want to update to get the latest and greatest stuff:
 ```bash
 sudo apt-get update
 sudo apt-get upgrade
 ```
-on you bright new image to get the latest and greatest new Wheezy.

-I really recommend you also watch a great tutorial that was released in October 2015 with 7 clear steps made by [Andr.oid Eric](https://www.youtube.com/watch?v=LGs048l6kbQ&list=PLP7qPet500dcE-zP_-EVEisi7N1Lh4Ekk).
+I recommend you also watch a nice tutorial that was released in October 2015 by [Andr.oid Eric](https://www.youtube.com/watch?v=LGs048l6kbQ&list=PLP7qPet500dcE-zP_-EVEisi7N1Lh4Ekk).
 Just as a starter. <br>

 Next step, check for SPI devices:
 ```bash